vygr/ChrysaLisp/docs/MACROS.md

 ## Macros can be nested

-The `(macroexpand)` function, called by the REPL, expands macros in depth first order, from left to right, top to bottom.
+The `(macroexpand)` function, called by the REPL, expands macros from left to right, top to bottom.

 It's perfectly OK to have nested macro forms, just remember that the lower macros will get to 'eat' the results of the higher macros !